 10 things you may not know about Hilary Devey

-We take a closer look at the Den's newest recruit
+Startups provides a closer look at the BBC Dragons' Den's newest recruit

 Hilary Devey hit our screens as the new Dragon in the Den last month – and she’s settling in nicely.